William Vandever: Later life

 He resumed the practice of law in Dubuque and was appointed United States Indian inspector by President Ulysses S. Grant in 1873, and served until 1877.
 Vandever moved to San Buenaventura, California in 1884.
 He was elected as a Republican to represent California's 6th congressional district in the House in the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 At the time, the Sixth District included more than half of the area of the state, extending from San Diego County to Mono County.
 He was not a candidate for renomination in 1890.

+Death

 He died in Ventura, California, in 1893 and was buried in Ventura Cemetery.